angelacorte/presentation-2024-dsrt-phd-symposium/content/_index.md

 # Idea: use a _Compiler Plugin_

-Annotates the aggregate program on a stack at compile time.
+Annotates the aggregate program on a stack at **compile time**.

-Devices with the same annotations in the stack are "aligned" and can communicate.
+Devices with the **same annotations in the stack** are "aligned" and can communicate.

 _Pros_:
 - Expressivity untouched;